clinicedc/edc/docs/disaster_recovery.rst

   It's **ESSENTIAL** that these `Prepare (in advance)`_ steps are completed **NOW**.

-  Once a disaster has occurred (e.g. the database server has failed/become permanently unavailable, the GPG keys used to decrypt the backups will be lost forever (as will the contents of the backups!)
+  Once a disaster has occurred (e.g. the database server has failed/become permanently unavailable, the GPG keys required to decrypt the backups will be lost forever (as will the contents of the backups!)

 This guide assumes the steps in the `backup guide`_ have been followed.